ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_external_propct %}
 Calculated proration rate used for computing fields like `external_rcnld`.

-This field is used in the new system for calculating proration and occupancy, and we expect it to eventually become the standard.
+This field is used in the new system for calculating proration and occupancy.
+As of 2024 this is the maintained card proration column in iasWorld and `user24` has been deprecated outside of pre-2024 `comdat`, `dweldat`, and `oby` data.
 {% enddocs %}

 ## lline